OSU seeks energy managers to jumpstart campus-wide conservation

 OSU vice president of Administration and Finance.

-program’s effectiveness, energy managers also will be required to communicate effectively
+program’s effectiveness, energy managers will also be required to communicate effectively

-and recommendations made for the most efficient use for each through seasons and changing
+will be examined, and recommendations will be made for the most efficient use of each

-use patterns.
+through seasons and changing use patterns.

 “One of the reasons EEI was so attractive to us is that the company designs customized